Key Difference – Accuracy vs Precision

-The terms accuracy and precision are often encountered in the fields of engineering, physics, and industry.
-Accuracy of a measurement means getting a value that is close to the actual answer.
-Precision on the other hand refers to reproducibility of this result that is you get same result every time you try.
+The terms accuracy and precision are two words between which a key difference can be highlighted although both are often encountered in the fields of engineering, physics, and industry.
+The accuracy of a measurement means getting a value that is close to the actual answer.
+Precision, on the other hand, refers to the reproducibility of this result that is you get the same result every time you try.
 Even this clear cut demarcation does not stop people from relating these two concepts and talk of them in similar terms.
-However, accuracy and precision are as different as cheese and chalk which will be clear to the readers after reading this article.
+However, accuracy and precision are as different as cheese and chalk that will be clear to the readers after reading this article.

-• The concepts of accuracy and precision are encountered in measurement in physics and in industry
+Accuracy: The concept of accuracy is encountered in measurement in physics and industry.